mage-os/devdocs/cli-commands.md

 ### `deploy:mode:set`

-The `deploy:mode:set` command in Magento 2 is a command-line tool used to set or change the operational mode of a Magento store.
-Operational modes determine how the store manages various aspects such as caching, error reporting, and other critical settings.
-This command allows developers and administrators to switch between different modes to optimize the store's behavior for various stages of development and deployment.
+The `deploy:mode:set` command is used to set the operational mode of a Magento store.

 Example usage: